Crunchie: Variations

-In 2006, a "Crunchie Blast" variety of the product was launched, which featured "popping candy" inside the bar.
-It was soon discontinued; but an ice cream of the same name, which is Magnum (ice cream)-shaped honeycomb ice cream with popping candy covered in milk chocolate, is sold in the UK and Ireland.
+In 2006 a "Crunchie Blast" variety of the product was launched, which featured "popping candy" inside the bar.
+It was soon discontinued, but an ice cream of the same name, which is Magnum-shaped honeycomb ice cream with popping candy covered in milk chocolate, has since been sold by Cadbury in the British and Irish markets.

-In 2010, Cadbury's launched Crunchie Rocks, a mixture of chocolate, cornflakes and Crunchie.
+In 2010 Cadbury's launched Crunchie Rocks, a mixture of chocolate, cornflake and Crunchie.